 Statutory guarantee pay, or SGP, is an amount payable to employees who are not provided with work by their employer, on a day they would normally work under their contract of employment, in specific circumstances.

 The payment of SGP is usually associated with employees being placed on lay-off or short-time working, however, it is payable in a broader range of circumstances.
 More information on lay-off and short-time working can be found on our employment law pages.

-The rate of SGP is set by the government and is currently £28 per day (from April 2018) payable for a maximum five days in any three-month period for a full-time worker.
+The rate of SGP is set by the government and is £29 per day from 6 April 2019 (see our ‘Statutory rates’ page for historic rates) payable for a maximum five days in any three-month period for a full-time worker.
 For historic rates, please refer to our statutory rates page.